g3rley/titanic/README.md

 ### Evaluation

-The evaluation metric for this competition is accuracy, a metric that measures the percentage of passengers correctly predicted.
+The evaluation metric for this competition is accuracy, which measures the percentage of correctly predicted passengers.

 ### Submission File Format

-You should submit a csv file with exactly 418 entries plus a header row.
+You should submit a CSV file with exactly 418 entries plus a header row.
 Your submission will show an error if you have extra columns (beyond PassengerId and Survived) or rows.

 The file should have exactly 2 columns: